ryanmillergm/recipe_friend/README.md

 # Recipe Friend

-This project is the back end for an app where users can find others who ride motorcycles and meet to ride specific routes.
-A user can find "rides" where people meet and ride motorcycles together.
+This project is for users to find, add, share and convert recipes.
+Greate for restaurants who need different batch sizes!
+Users can input in the number of portions they want and the recipe will automatically convert the quantity for ingredients.
+This app also makes it easy to create a grocery list according to ingredients in a recipe.
+Recipe's are of course rated and commented on by any registered user.
 A user can create or join groups and once in a group can chat with each other in a chatroom.
-The front end project can be found [here](https://github.com/baldm0mma/ride_with_me).

-This REST API has several endpoints for basic CRUD functionality of **users**, **recipes**, **etc** and **groups**.
+This REST API has several endpoints for basic CRUD functionality of **users**, **recipes**, **comments**, **grocery_list**, **friends** and **groups**.
 All responses are JSON.

 The app is deployed at https://somewhere.com.